 Hotel nights before and after the trip can be added to your trip.
 Just ask!

-$20 upcharge for Friday or Saturday start.
-Ask about other start options if you wish to stay 2 nights in Hermann.
+Ask about options if you wish to stay 2 nights in Hermann.

 Both prices include a one-way shuttle on Day 1.